Neocreb/frontend-eloity-unified-ecosys/PLATFORM_AUDIT_REPORT.md

 - OpenAI for AI features
 - Twilio for SMS/notifications

-**This audit provides a complete roadmap for transforming the Softchat platform from a demo with mock data into a fully functional, production-ready application.**
+**This audit provides a complete roadmap for transforming the Eloity platform from a demo with mock data into a fully functional, production-ready application.**

 ---

 *Report generated: December 2024*
-*Platform: Softchat Social Media & Marketplace* *Status: Ready for Real-Time Integration Implementation*
+*Platform: Eloity Social Media & Marketplace*
+*Status: Ready for Real-Time Integration Implementation*